ExcitedStates/qfit_ligand/README.md

 * *qfit_ligand.log*: Logging file of run.

+## Combining multiconformer ligand with receptor

+To combine the output multiconformer ligand with the receptor use the following command

+    qfit_combine <multiconformer-ligand-pdbs> -r <receptor> --remove -o <output>

+where `<multiconformer-ligand-pdbs>` is one or more PDB files of the ligand you want to recombine with the receptor, `<receptor>` the PDB file of the receptor, the `--remove` flag is optionally used the remove the ligand in the current `<receptor>` file, and `<output>` is the file name of the combined PDB structure.

 ## Converting MTZ to CCP4

 If you have access to CCTBX/Phenix use `phenix.mtz2map` to convert a MTZ file